Frequently Asked Questions (FAQ)

-MAA: The archive is interested in objects that have a structural, mechanical and artificial look.
+M.J.
+Craig: The archaeology archive is interested in objects that have a structural, mechanical and artificial look.
 We believe that such objects offer the best chance of identifying genuine archaeological evidence on Mars.
 We are talking about objects that could well be remnant bits of machinery and technology, or eroded ruins of buildings, and therefore requires a very clear geometrical character to the object that most people can see and recognize.

 Q: Do you not think that your criteria are too strict?
 That it’s actually quite rare to find clear images of possible archaeological evidence?

 M.J.
 Craig: The purpose of the archive is to build a solid case file of evidence for the existence of archaeological evidence on Mars.
 Therefore, the criteria must be strict.
 A quick look through the archive will show you that several very clear objects have already been found.
 I don’t want to fill the archive with vague pictures that weaken the impact.

 In my opinion, there are too many poor quality, vague, blurry, distorted images circulated that do absolutely nothing to advance the argument that a civilization may have once existed on Mars.
 In fact, they often harm the argument, giving ammunition to both the trash media as well as the wider science community, to ridicule the hypothesis.
 Far better I think to just find one excellent picture every few months, than overwhelm people every week with a myriad of poor pictures of low quality that are far too open to misinterpretation.

 Q: What about images of possible carvings and artwork?